klapacz/manotes/taskell.md

 ## To Do

+- Add eslint - plugins: astro, react, react-query

+## Doing

+## Done

 - Read the manual - Mapping
 - Create the todo list

-## Doing

-## Done